Top 4 Equity Investment Tips for Beginners

 Equity Futures and Options

 There is another option for you to invest in equities on a short-term basis: by trading them in the derivative market.
 A derivative is a secured way of trading where you can purchase an underlying asset based on a pre-determined rate at a future date.
-It is mostly used as a “Hedging Tool” to minimise loss.
+It is mostly used as a “Hedging Tool” to minimize loss.

 Arbitrage Schemes involve the buying and selling of the same stock simultaneously but on different stock exchanges to gain profit from the price difference in different markets.